 PROPOSAL 2 - APPROVAL OF AN AMENDMENT TO THE A.K.A.
 BRANDS HOLDING CORP.
-2021 OMNIBUS INCENTIVE PLAN TO INCREASE THE NUMBER OF SHARES AUTHORIZED FOR ISSUANCE THEREUNDER BY 10,000,000 SHARES
+2021 OMNIBUS INCENTIVE PLAN TO INCREASE THE NUMBER OF SHARES OF COMMON STOCK AUTHORIZED FOR ISSUANCE THEREUNDER BY 1,100,000 SHARES OF COMMON STOCK

-We are asking our shareholders to approve an amendment to the 2021 Omnibus Plan to increase the number of shares available for issuance under the a.k.a.
-Brands Holding Corp.
-2021 Omnibus Plan by 10,000,000 shares of our common stock (the "2021 Omnibus Plan Amendment"), from the original authorized share number of 4,900,269, plus any shares of common stock added as a result of the 2021 Omnibus Plan's "evergreen" provision.
-Other than increasing the 2021 Omnibus Plan by these additional 10,000,000 shares, no material changes will be made to our 2021 Omnibus Plan.
+We are asking our shareholders to approve an amendment to the 2021 Omnibus Plan to increase the number of shares of common stock available for issuance under the 2021 Omnibus Plan by 1,100,000 shares of our common stock (the "2021 Omnibus Plan Second Amendment"), from the previously authorized share number of 1,456,396, which includes any shares of common stock added as a result of the 2021 Omnibus Plan's "evergreen" provision.
+Shareholders approved a similar amendment to the 2021 Omnibus Plan on May 25, 2023 to increase the number of shares of common stock available for issuance under the 2021 Omnibus Plan by 833,333 shares to a total authorized share number of 1,241,689 (the "2021 Omnibus Plan First Amendment"), which was subsequently increased as a result of the 2021 Omnibus Plan's "evergreen" provision by an amount equal to 1% of the total number of shares of common stock outstanding on December 31, 2023, such that the currently authorized share reserve under the 2021 Omnibus Plan is 1,456,396, as adjusted for the Reverse Stock Split.
+Other than increasing the number of shares of common stock authorized for issuance under the 2021 Omnibus Plan, no material changes will be made to the 2021 Omnibus Plan.
 If the amendment is not approved by our shareholders, the 2021 Omnibus Plan will continue by its terms, without the share increase, and will terminate automatically on September 20, 2031.
-The text of the 2021 Omnibus Plan Amendment is attached to this proxy statement as Appendix A.
+The text of the 2021 Omnibus Plan Second Amendment is attached to this proxy statement as Appendix A.